medialab-ku/medialab-ku.github.io/english/index.md

 #### 2020.08
 * A paper is conditionally accepted for Pacific Graphics 2020.
-* Our IEEE TVCG paper is invited for presentation at ISMAR 2020.
+* A paper accepted for publication in IEEE TVCG is invited for presentation at ISMAR 2020.

 #### 2020.07
 * We are awarded a 10-year grant (of annual budget $3M) from the Ministry of Science and ICT.
 The project title is “Medical Superintelligence based on Digital Twins.”